Japanese Tea Varieties Everything you need to know

 Sobacha

-This tea is also made from roasted grain, namely buckwheat.
-It contains many antioxidants and is drunk cold or warm.
+This tea is also made from roasted grains, specifically buckwheat.
+It contains many antioxidants and can be enjoyed either cold or warm.

 Tartarian Buchweizen Tee Osawa (Hokkaido)